Ashwani008/ForensicFLo/README.md

 # Forensic-Search

-> A standalone companion tool for **URUI**: generate **closed captions** (speech + non-speech sounds like *train, dog barking, siren*) for any audio/video file and **search your whole library by keyword** — clicking a result jumps straight to that timestamp in the built-in player.
+> A standalone companion tool to generate **closed captions** (speech + non-speech sounds like *train, dog barking, siren*) for any audio/video file and **search your whole library by keyword** — clicking a result jumps straight to that timestamp in the built-in player.

-Built for Hack2026.
  Runs 100% locally — no cloud, no API keys.

 ---